Trust & Estate Planning

 Estate Settlement Services

-CNB's Wealth and Asset Management team will work with your legal advisor to administer and settle your estate without unnecessary delay.
+CNB Bank's Trust department will work with your legal advisor to administer and settle your estate without unnecessary delay.
 Estate settlement services include probating the estate, gathering and valuing assets, filing the proper documents/returns in a timely and efficient manner, paying death tax, debts or other expenses and other administrative work on your estate's behalf.
 During the settlement period, the estate's assets are overseen and your estate is faithfully distributed as you have directed in your will.

-CNB can help with wealth transfer including:
+CNB Bank can help with wealth transfer including:

 - Asset identification, collection, valuation and management